EU Office of the University of Göttingen

 The ESCF is a new initiative providing financial and capacity building support.
 It is co-funded by Horizon 2020, Genio, the Robert Bosch Stiftung and the King Baudouin Foundation.
 The grants support the development of detailed implementation plans aimed at reducing or overcoming social challenges.
 The deadline will expire on 15 April 2020. more...

 (c) nyul - Fotolia.com

 Information on Coronavirus and its consequences on EU projects

 The EU Commission summarised information on research projects tackling the spread of coronavirus on a respective website.
 You will find information on EU Commission's measures mitigating the limitations of the COVID-19 outbreak on applying and managing Horizon 2020 projects on the Funding and Tenders Portal.
 Moreover, the ERC shares information on a dedicated website.

 (c) Christoph Mischke

 European Cooperation in Science and Technology (COST)

-COST is a transnational initiative funding networking activities such as conferences, meetings, training schools, short scientific exchanges.
-A single-stage application procedure is applied.
-The next cut-off date will expire on 29 April 2020. more...
+COST is a transnational initiative that funds networking activities such as conferences, meetings, training schools, short scientific exchanges.
+COST does not fund research activities.
+A single-stage and bottom-up application procedure is applied.
+The next cut-off date will expire on 29 October 2020. more...

 (c) P. Stumpf